andri-ys/my-react-app/README.md

 This is the result of me following this [tutorial](https://reactjs.org/tutorial/tutorial.html).

-It is an interactive tic-tac-toe game.
+It is an interactive tic-tac-toe game, with the following features :

+* Lets you play tic-tac-toe,
+* Indicates when a player has won the game,
+* Stores a game’s history as a game progresses,
+* Allows players to review a game’s history and see previous versions of a game’s board.

 I'm also implementing all improvements suggested in the tutorial, i.e :

 1. Display the location for each move in the format (col, row) in the move history list.
 1. Bold the currently selected item in the move list.